 - Hominy: Canned hominy takes some of the work out of making pozole, but if you decide to use dried hominy, set aside time to prepare it.

-- Next, add the onions, guajillo chilies, and ancho chilies.
-Cook until they blister, then add them to a food processor or blender along with water and Better Than Bouillon.
+- Next, add the onions, guajillo peppers, and ancho peppers.
+Cook until they blister, then add them to a food processor or blender along with the chicken broth.

-- Add the remaining ingredients, chili mixture, and pork; stir to incorporate.
-Secure the lid on the Instant Pot and cook on manual high pressure for 50 minutes with quick release.
+- Add the remaining ingredients, chili mixture, and pork.
+Stir to incorporate.
+Secure the lid on the Instant Pot and cook on manual high pressure for 50 minutes with a 10-minute natural release.

 - Using tongs, retrieve the garlic head from the broth.
 Squeeze the garlic head to release the cloves into the broth, and whisk to combine.